vaadin/framework/.github/PULL_REQUEST_TEMPLATE.md

 **Check when you have completed**
 [ ] Valid tests for the pull requests
-[ ] Contributing guidlines followed and implemented
+[ ] Contributing guidelines implemented